Game-Developmento/game-dev-ex4-Adi-part-b/README.md

 * `BorderCollision2D`: This script is used to ensure that the player stays within the game borders.

-* `DestroyOnTrigger2D`: This script is used to destroy cars when they collide with the player.
+* `DestroyOnTrigger2D`: This script is used to destroy the player when they collide with a car.

 * `GoToNextLevel`: This script is used to load the winner scene when the player reaches the footpath.

 * `Replay`: This script is used for the replay button to restart the game.

 * `SingletonByName`: This script is used to generate the player only once.
-This is useful so it stays in the same place when the next scene is loaded.

 ### Prefabs